-- (i) To approve internal auditors' audit plan, review the adequacy of the scope, functions, resources and competency and that it has the necessary authority to carry out its work; - To review the results of internal audit process and ensure that appropriate actions are taken on the recommendations given by the internal auditors: - To consider the appointment of the external auditors, the audit fee and any question of resignation or dismissal: - To discuss with the external auditors before the audit commences, the nature and scope of (iv) audit: - To provide assurance that the financial information presented by management is relevant, (v) reliable and timely; - To oversee compliance with relevant laws and regulations and observance of a proper code of conduct: and - To determine the quality, adequacy and effectiveness of the Company's internal control environment.
+- To approve internal auditors' audit plan, review the adequacy of the scope, functions, resources and competency and that it has the necessary authority to carry out its work; - (ii) To review the results of internal audit process and ensure that appropriate actions are taken on the recommendations given by the internal auditors; - (iii) To consider the appointment and removal of the external auditors, the audit fee and any question of resignation or dismissal; - (iv) To discuss with the external auditors before the audit commences, the nature and scope of audit; - To provide assurance that the financial information presented by management is relevant, reliable and timely; - (vi) To review the Compliance Policy and oversee its implementation, establish the Compliance function, review and evaluation the effectiveness of the overall management of compliance risk; - (vii) To oversee compliance with relevant laws and regulations and observance of a proper code of conduct; and - (viii) To determine the quality, adequacy and effectiveness of the Company's internal control environment.

 The Audit Committee meets at least once every quarter, or more frequently as circumstances dictate.
-During the financial year ended 31 December 2020, the Audit Committee held seven meetings with senior management, internal auditors, and the external auditors to review the Company's financial reporting, the nature and scope of audit reviews and the effectiveness of the systems of internal control and compliance.
+During the financial year ended 31 December 2021 the Audit Committee held eight meetings with senior management, internal auditors, and the external auditors to review the Company's financial reporting, the nature and scope of audit reviews and the effectiveness of the systems of internal control and compliance.

-The number of meetings attended by each member of the Audit Committee during the financial year ended 31 December 2020 is as follows:
+The number of meetings attended by each member of the Audit Committee during the financial year ended 31 December 2021 is as follows: